 Chemical Restraint Is Still Rampant.
 The New Aged Care Act Won’t Change That.

-In Australian aged care homes, people living with dementia are still chemically restrained in an attempt to make them easier to manage.
+In Australian aged care homes, people living with dementia are still being inappropriately medicated in an attempt to make them easier to manage.
 The new Aged Care Act, coming into effect on 1 November 2025, does nothing to change that.

 People living with dementia often experience increased anxiety and agitation, usually in the late afternoon and evenings.
 Crying, yelling, asking for a parent, or repeatedly wanting to “go home” are common behaviours.
-These behavioural changes are widely known as sundowning.
+These behavioural changes are clinically referred to as behavioural and psychological symptoms of Dementia (BPSD).

-While sundowning was once thought to be caused solely by brain changes, experts now believe there are contributing factors.
+While BPSD was once thought to be caused solely by brain changes, experts now believe it’s driven by a combination of biological, psychological, social and environmental factors.
 These can include tiredness, pain, feeling overwhelmed, changes in the environment, lack of stimulation, lack of sunlight, too much noise, and unmet needs.

 A 2024 study found that people living with dementia in aged care homes are nearly twice as likely to be prescribed psychotropic medications compared to those without dementia.